Drummond North

-Drummond North is a locality in the Shire of Hepburn, Victoria, Australia.
+Drummond North is a locality in the Shire of Hepburn and Mount Alexander Shire, Victoria, Australia.
 The locality is mainly a wine-growing and livestock region.
 Back Creek, a tributary of the Coliban River, runs through the locality, creating a 30-degree hill.
 Native wildlife includes kangaroos which are plentiful in number.
 Drummond North Post Office opened on 1 April 1885 and closed in 1956.
 At the 2016 census, Drummond North had a population of 187.